Affiliate links on Android Authority may earn us a commission. Learn more.

 Disney Plus vs Netflix: Price

-There is also a bundle deal that allows buyers to get Disney Plus, Hulu (with ads), and ESPN Plus for $12.99 a month.
+Disney Plus currently costs $7.99 a month.
+Disney is also offering an annual subscription that’s priced at $79.99 a year.
+There is also a bundle deal that allows buyers to get Disney Plus, Hulu (with ads), and ESPN Plus for $13.99 a month.
 That cuts the price of an individual Disney Plus subscription to $4.33 a month.
-Finally, Verizon Wireless unlimited customers will get one year of Disney Plus for free.
-That offer will extend to Verizon’s Fios and 5G home internet subscribers.
+You can get the same bundle, but with no ads on Hulu, for $19.99 a month.
+Finally, Verizon Wireless unlimited customers can get either six months or one year of Disney Plus for free.
+That offer extends to Verizon’s Fios and 5G home internet subscribers.

 Netflix is more expensive.
-It’s lowest price tier for most territories is $8.99 a month, which supports one concurrent stream and 480p video resolution.
-The second tier costs $12.99 a month, with two concurrent streams and 1080p resolution.
-The third tier costs $15.99 a month, with four streams at the same time and 4K resolution support.
+Its lowest price tier for most territories is $8.99 a month, which supports one concurrent stream and 480p video resolution.
+The second tier costs $13.99 a month, with two concurrent streams and 1080p resolution.
+The third tier costs $17.99 a month, with four streams at the same time and 4K resolution support.
+Netflix recently did away with its long-running 30-day free trial offer for new subscribers in the US.

 To be fair, Netflix is experimenting with “mobile only” subscriptions in certain markets.
 The price for that tier, which is only for smartphones and tablets, is less than $5 a month, where it is available.
 However, Netflix has not made it available in most of its countries.
-It looks like Disney Plus wins the price war, at least for now.
+Even though it doesn’t have a free trial anymore, Disney Plus wins the price war, at least for now.

 Disney Plus vs Netflix: Platforms

 Disney Plus can be streamed on a PC on web browsers, but specifics have not been revealed.
-Disney Plus apps are available for Microsoft’s Xbox One and Sony’s PlayStation 4 consoles, too.
-It will also launch on Roku TVs, streaming sticks and set-top boxes, Amazon Fire TV sticks, and televisions.
-Samsung and LG smart TVs will have their own Disney Plus app.
-There’s been no confirmation of a Disney Plus app for the Nintendo Switch, even though a slide from Disney’s investor day event showed the app running on the Switch.
+Disney Plus apps are available for Microsoft’s Xbox One and Xbox Series X/S and Sony’s PlayStation 4 and 5 consoles, too.
+It’s also on Roku TVs, streaming sticks and set-top boxes, Amazon Fire TV sticks, and televisions.
+Android TV devices, Vizio smart TVs, and Samsung and LG smart TVs have their own Disney Plus apps.
+There’s been no confirmation of a Disney Plus app for the Nintendo Switch, even though a slide from Disney’s 2019 investor day event showed the app running on the Switch.

 As far as Netflix is concerned in terms of availability, the question is what devices don’t support it.
 It’s available for iOS and Android smartphones and tablets, and it supports Roku and Amazon Fire TV-based devices, Chromecast devices, and TVs with built-in Chromecast.
 It also supports Android TV-based televisions and set-top boxes.
 Of course, Netflix is available via a variety of web browsers for PC laptops and desktops.

 Netflix is also available on a ton of game consoles.
-That includes Microsoft’s Xbox One, Sony’s PlayStation 4, and even Nintendo’s Wii U and 3DS.
-Apps are available for a variety of smart TVs, cable boxes, and even Blu-ray players.
+That includes Microsoft’s Xbox One and Xbox Series X/S, Sony’s PlayStation 4 and 5, and even Nintendo’s Wii U and 3DS.
+Apps are available for a variety of smart TVs, cable boxes, and even Blu-Ray players.

 It looks like Netflix wins the platform category, at least during the launch, although Disney Plus could catch up later.